Porcelain Crowns and Bridges in NYC

 Dental Implant Crowns

-A dental implant crown is the visible, functional part of a dental implant, which serves as a replacement for a missing tooth.
-This crown is attached to an abutment, which connects it to the implanted fixture anchored in the jawbone.
-The implant crown is custom-designed to match the shape, color, and size of the patient’s natural teeth, providing a natural and aesthetically pleasing appearance.
+A dental implant crown is the visible, functional part of a dental implant.
+It replaces a missing tooth and is attached to an abutment, which connects it to the implanted fixture anchored in the jawbone.

 One of the key advantages of implant crowns is their stability and permanence, as they are securely anchored to the jawbone, mimicking the strength and function of a natural tooth.